-Service Dog is a dog that undergoes proper training to do a job that assists individual with a medical condition.
+Service Dogs are dogs that undergoes proper training to do a job that assists individual with a medical condition.
 But, what if you feel that you need to have a service dog along with you most of the time?
 Do you think that you are qualified to have one?

-Well, if you want to have a service dog that will accompany you everywhere, here we will answer the question of: how do I qualify for a service dog?
+Well, if you want to have a service dog that will accompany you everywhere, here we will answer the question: how do I qualify for a service dog?
 Requirements in having a legitimate service dog certification are also detailed here.

 How Do I Qualify for A Service Dog?

 In the first place, it is very difficult to answer this question.
 There are lots of meaning of the term disability and service animals in various federal laws.
 The definition for Social Security Disability Income is different as that in the Americans with Disabilities Act.
 The ADA outline the term disability in a legal aspect and not on the medical definition.

 However, qualifying for SSDI can be achievable for someone.
 Thus, it can not certify a dog in service or vice versa.
 Better to verify first the scenario differently for every context.
 Generally, it is recommended that you take the written definition with you and discuss it with your physician.
 This is also a bright idea for you to know and answer the question of: do I qualify for a service dog?